JadeElMasri/Path-Planning-and-Low-Level-Control/README.md

  - Developing a custom battery monitoring node to estimate and publish battery percentage from raw sensor voltage data.

-Note: Only the components I directly developed are included in this repository.
-My teammates worked on the other aspects of the project (e.g., SLAM implementation, GUI, or mechanical design)."**
+**Note**: Only the components I directly developed are included in this repository.
+My teammates worked on the other aspects of the project (e.g., SLAM implementation, GUI, or mechanical design).

 ## 📌 Poster Preview